neelamtanwar/Air-Quality-Index/README.md

 # Air-Quality-Index
-This is the analysis of Air quality index and prediction of the AQI for two cities
+This is the analysis of Air quality index and prediction of the AQI for two cities of MP , India.
+The data has been taken from the CPCB .